Ayou2529/mangpong-pwa/TEST_RESULTS_v2.md

 # 🧪 Test Results v3 - Mangpong PWA System

 ## 📊 Executive Summary
-This is the latest test report reflecting all the improvements made to the Mangpong PWA system, including iOS compatibility fixes, Google Script URL updates, and enhanced error handling.
+This is the latest test report reflecting all the improvements made to the Mangpong PWA system, including comprehensive cross-platform compatibility, Google Script URL updates, and enhanced error handling.

 ## ✅ **COMPLETED IMPROVEMENTS**

-### 1. **iOS Compatibility** - FULLY IMPLEMENTED ✅
+### 1. **Cross-Platform Compatibility** - FULLY IMPLEMENTED ✅
-- **Issue**: Inconsistent behavior on iOS devices
+- **Issue**: Inconsistent behavior across iOS, Android, and desktop platforms
-- **Solution**: Added comprehensive iOS-specific fixes
+- **Solution**: Added comprehensive platform-specific fixes for all devices
 - **Status**: ✅ COMPLETE
 - **Features Implemented**:
-  - Safe localStorage wrappers for iOS Safari quota limitations
+  - Safe localStorage wrappers for all browsers
-  - Viewport optimization to prevent unwanted zooming
+  - Viewport optimization to prevent unwanted zooming on all mobile devices
-  - Touch event handling improvements
+  - Touch event handling improvements for iOS and Android
-  - iOS device detection and specific fixes
+  - Device detection and specific fixes for all platforms
   - Input field optimization (16px minimum font size)
-  - Service worker error handling for iOS Safari
+  - Service worker error handling for all browsers
+  - Touch target optimization (minimum 44px) for mobile devices
+  - Cross-browser CSS compatibility

 ### 2. **Google Apps Script URL** - UPDATED ✅
 - **Issue**: Old URL may have been expired